-Muir's motivation 'only going up' at World Champs
+Muir 'more motivated' for Worlds after Tokyo medal

 "This year's been a bit frustrating.
 I had glandular fever back in February so my races have been up and down.

-"When I didn't medal at Tokyo, it was heart breaking for me straight away.
+"When I didn't medal at Tokyo, it was heart-breaking for me straight away.
 Looking back, look how close I was to an Olympic medal.

 "I've worked on things that needed worked on and I've become stronger as an athlete.
 I'm really hoping that will show now for the rest of the season."